Automated 2-component potting

 Silicone potting for demanding applications

 Silicone-based casting resins are 2-component potting systems and also consist of a resin and a hardener component.
-They, like polyurethane potting, are processed with a DM 502 mixing and dosing system from Henkel and are mixed together to a pre-determined ratio.
+They, like polyurethane potting, are processed with a DM 502 mixing and dosing system from Henkel and are mixed together at a pre-determined ratio.

 The mechanical properties of silicones, e. g. very high tear-resistance and flexural strength, are superior to those of polyurethane.
 Silicone potting is additionally very weather and ageing-resistant and survives temperatures up to +180 °C, for a short time even up to +350 °C.

-Transparent silicone potting is UV-stable and possesses great chemical resistance.
+Transparent silicone potting is UV-stable and has great chemical resistance.
 Thanks to excellent dielectrical properties, silicone potting is often used to protect electrical and electronic components, battery packs, sensors and circuit boards.
 Silicone potting can be given flame protection up to UL-94 V-0.
 As part of the completed construction of the part, they can reach protection classes to IP 69K and NEMA 4 to 6p.

 The potting process

 Only then does the dispensing and automatic material application begin.
-After a curing of a few minutes, a bubble-free potting mass is formed.
+After a curing of a few minutes, a bubble-free potting is formed.

 Automatic potting with the 2-component technology

-Employing 2-component technology, standard within the industry, the mixing head of the dosing system applies the potting mass in the exact quantity required for the part.
-This high volume accuracy facilitates the reproduction of identical potting masses to fill cavities of equal size.
-The varying viscosity of the potting products ensures uniform potting distribution even in the most convoluted cavities of complex components.
-Bubble-free potting is essential for all-over adhesion to the part surface without any disturbance through air inclusions.
+Employing 2-component technology, standard within the industry, the mixing head of the dosing system applies the potting compound in the exact quantity required for the part.
+This high volume accuracy facilitates the reproduction of identical potting volume to fill cavities of equal size.

 Dynamic mixing, as opposed to static mixing, has the advantage of making the mixing duration and homogenising intensity of the potting components adjustable at any time.
 Specially developed agitator designs allow gentle mixing after a few turns.